Coronavirus death toll climbs in Virginia

 "This is not a holiday.
 This is not a vacation, please stay home," Northam said.

-Gov. Ralph Northam announced Mar.
-23 that all public schools will remain closed through the end of the academic school year.
+Gov. Ralph Northam has ordered all public schools to remain closed through the end of the academic school year.

 The governor had previously ordered a two-week school closure, which was set to expire at the end of this week.